aws-samples/projectmanagementassistant-bedrock-agents-knowledgebase-cloudformation/README.md

 ## Conclusion

-In this article, we discussed the solution to build a Project Management Assistant and how it can improve the efficiency of the project managers.
+This project focusses on guiding you to build a Project Management Assistant to improve the efficiency of the project managers.
 Hope you enjoyed learning and building a GenAI solution using Agents for Amazon Bedrock agents and knowledge base.